Psifi-Solutions/csrf-sync/README.md

 const {
-  invalidCsrfTokenError, // This is just for convenience if you plan on making your own middleware. generateToken, // Use this in your routes to generate, store, and get a CSRF token. getTokenFromState, // The default method for retrieving a token from state. storeTokenInState, // The default method for storing a token in state. revokeToken, // Revokes/deletes a token by calling storeTokenInState(undefined)
+  invalidCsrfTokenError, // This is just for convenience if you plan on making your own middleware. generateToken, // Use this in your routes to generate, store, and get a CSRF token. getTokenFromRequest, // use this to retrieve the token submitted by a user getTokenFromState, // The default method for retrieving a token from state. storeTokenInState, // The default method for storing a token in state. revokeToken, // Revokes/deletes a token by calling storeTokenInState(undefined)